molmod/openmm-tutorial-msbs/README.md

 ## Starting the tutorial

-This section assumes you have just installed OpenMM on you laptop, following the instructions of the previous section.
+This section assumes you have just installed OpenMM on your laptop or on the HPC (for interactive sessions), following the instructions of the previous section.

 ### Laptop